Buyer's Guide

 Best for: readable DMARC reporting and source visibility

-You forward your DMARC aggregate reports (the XML files mailbox providers send to the address in your DMARC record) and it returns a digest that highlights sending sources, pass or fail rates for SPF and DKIM, and alignment issues for your From domain.
+What it does: Postmark DMARC Digests is a free tool that converts DMARC aggregate XML reports into readable summaries you can act on.
+You forward the XML files mailbox providers send to the address in your DMARC record, and it returns a digest that highlights sending sources, pass or fail rates for SPF and DKIM, and alignment issues for your From domain.

 +Spamhaus logoBonus: Spamhaus (blocklist and reputation checks)